NTifyApp/NTify/README.md

 ## Special Thanks

-* [StapleBacon5037](https://github.com/StapleBacon5037) - For improving the readme
+* [Werwolf2303](https://github.com/Werwolf2303/) - For working brilliantly on NTify 😊
-* [skippster1337](https://github.com/skipster1337) - For listing SpotifyXP on his site
+* [Anthony](https://twitter.com/intent/user?screen_name=anthonydavenpod) - For heavily improving the readme & rebranding the setup image.
-* [Jri-creator](https://github.com/Jri-creator) - For the new setup image and improving the readme
+* [Jri-creator](https://github.com/Jri-creator) - For the base setup image
-* [Anthony](https://twitter.com/intent/user?screen_name=anthonydavenpod) - For improving, spell correcting and simpifying the readme & bug stuff.
+  This site/app is not affiliated with Spotify.